Official Record · Deep Underground

 Sources Confirming This Grade

-National Archives Record Group 319 · USACE Engineering Reports · FEMA FOIA Records 2003 · Washington Post May 31 1992
+National Archives Record Group 319 · USACE Engineering Reports · FEMA FOIA Records 2003 · The Washington Post, May 31, 1992

 What Remains Unverified

-Precise depth figure has not been officially confirmed in declassified records — 720ft is from museum published materials only.
+Precise depth figure not officially confirmed in declassified records — 720 ft is from museum-published materials only.

 What Would Change This Grade